Landau Theory of Causal Dynamical Triangulations: Landau Theory and CDT

 The statistical models known as balls-in-boxes (or zero-range process in the nonequilibrium version) are an interesting and versatile class of models which have been extensively studied in the statistical mechanics literature (see for example \cite{Evans-review}).
 They have also been used as mean field models of DT \cite{Bialas:1996eh,Bialas:1997qs,Bialas:1998ci}, and later, also as effective models for the spatial volume dynamics of CDT in 3+1 dimensions \cite{Bogacz:2012sa}.
 We briefly review in this section their definition and some of their relevant properties.

 A BIB model is defined as a one-dimensional lattice with $T$ sites (boxes) to each of which is associated an integer number $m_i\geq m_{\rm min}\geq 0$ (the number of balls in box $i\in\{1,2, ..., T\}$).
 The total number of balls is fixed to be $M$.
 The canonical partition function of the statistical model is given as \be \ee with $m_{T+1}=m_1$.
-The last expression highlights the interpretation of such models as discretised one-dimensional path integrals, subjected to the constraint \be \sum_{i=1}^T m_i = M \, . \ee The weight function $g(m,n)$ (or the action $S(\{m_j\})$) defines the particular model.
+The last expression highlights the interpretation of such models as discretised one-dimensional path integrals with action $S(\{m_j\})$.
+However, the fact that the configurations are subjected to the nonlocal constraint \be \sum_{i=1}^T m_i = M \, , \ee sets such models apart from standard (Euclidean) path integrals, thus justifying the use of a specific name such as balls-in-boxes.
+The weight function $g(m,n)$ (or the action $S(\{m_j\})$) defines the particular model.
 In the standard BIB models there is no nearest-neighbour interaction, meaning that $g(m_i,m_{i+1}) =g(m_i)$; the model above is a generalisation studied in \cite{Evans-prl,Waclaw:2009zz}.

-Often, in particular for an analytical approach, it is useful to work in the grand canonical ensemble, for which the partition function reads \be \ee where we introduced the transfer matrix \be \hat T_{m,n} = z^{(m+n)/2} g(m,n) \, . \ee In the light of this relation, $g(m,n)$ is sometimes referred to as {\it reduced transfer matrix}.
+Often, in particular for an analytical approach, it is useful to work in the grand canonical ensemble, for which the partition function reads \be \ee where we introduced the transfer matrix \be \hat W_{m,n} = z^{(m+n)/2} g(m,n) \, . \ee In the light of this relation, $g(m,n)$ is sometimes referred to as {\it reduced transfer matrix}.

 One interesting feature of these models is that they can exhibit a condensation phenomenon.
 In the original BIB models, with $g(m_i,m_{i+1}) =g(m_i)$, this means that for certain values of the parameters the model enters into a phase dominated by configurations completely localised at one (random) site.
 The mechanism behind such condensation remains similar in the more general models, but the nearest-neighbour interaction allows the condensate to spread over a region whose width scales with a power of the total volume $M$.
 As we will see, it is this type of condensation which provides the basis for an explanation of the droplet configuration in CDT based on the much simpler BIB models.